Eight great things to do in the Southern Highlands, NSW

 The Southern Highlands offer a slice of serenity akin to the English countryside.

 This compact region is conveniently located one-and-a-half hours’ drive from both Sydney and Canberra, and just an hour from the Illawarra Coast.
 The rolling green hills are dotted with historic villages, and the clean country air will exhilarate and inspire you to explore.
-The heart and soul of the area is the hip town of Bowral — the childhood home of cricket legend Sir Donald Bradman, and now home to the Bradman Museum.
+The heart and soul of the area is the popular town of Bowral — the childhood home of cricket legend Sir Donald Bradman, and now home to the Bradman Museum.
 Other charming villages include Mittagong, historic Berrima, Moss Vale, Bundanoon and Exeter.

 There are so many amazing reasons to spend some time in the Southern Highlands.
 Love nature?
 You’re close to three national parks and two state forests; hiking trails, cascading waterfalls and expansive lookouts showcase the spectacular natural environment.
 Is fine food and wine your thing?
 You have cellar doors and local providores to discover around every bend in the country road.
 Want to get cultural?
 Follow the gallery trail or chill out at Berkelouws — the Southern Hemisphere’s largest book barn.